pingidentity/pf-authn-js-widget/CONTRIBUTING.md

 Issues are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 You can report an issue in this project's issue tracker.

-To help us understand and reproduce the problem, please provide the following information:
+To help us understand and reproduce the problem, provide the following information:
 - a clear and descriptive title
 - a description of what happened and what you expected to happen
 - the exact steps needed to reproduce the problem